🇮🇳 National News

 | NIELIT | National Institute of Electronics and Information Technology; under MeitY |

-- NCC established: Under NCC Act, 1948 on recommendation of H.N.
+- NCC established: Under NCC Act, 1948, on the recommendation of the H.N.
 Kunzru Committee.

-- NIELIT: Under Ministry of Electronics & IT (MeitY); provides technical education and certification.
+- NIELIT: Under Ministry of Electronics and IT (MeitY); focuses on IT and electronics training and certification.

-China has escalated maritime tensions by deploying floating barriers and naval vessels to blockade the disputed Scarborough Shoal (called Huangyan Island by Beijing and Panatag Shoal / Bajo de Masinloc by Manila) in the South China Sea, intensifying the ongoing Philippines-China territorial dispute.
+China has escalated maritime tensions by deploying floating barriers and naval vessels to blockade the disputed Scarborough Shoal — called Huangyan Island by Beijing and Panatag Shoal / Bajo de Masinloc by Manila — in the South China Sea, deepening the ongoing Philippines-China territorial dispute.

 | Fact | Detail |